johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 ```
   * Paste your signed transaction bundle after the equal sign where it says `Paste-Signed-Transaction-Bundle-Here-Including-The-Surounding-Brackets`
   * Then save the script as `a0-b0-a1-broadcast-bundle.js`
+  * Do not delete this script after running it.
+You may need to refer to it later.